CHICAGO COMMITMENT STRATEGY

 In reviewing proposals, participatory grantmakers consider the following attributes:

-• Collaboration—the organization actively works with external entities to achieve mutually beneficial outcomes.
+• Collaboration – the organization actively works with external partners to achieve mutually beneficial outcomes.

-• Connectivity—the organization uses its arts and cultural practices/programming to build empathy and individual empowerment, bridge divides between people, and/or connect to other familiar or unfamiliar perspectives.
+• Connectivity – the organization uses its art and cultural practices/programming to inspire empathy and encourage individual empowerment, bridge divides between people and communities, and/or connect to other familiar or unfamiliar perspectives.

-Larger grants are awarded to organizations whose mission is centered on Black, Latinx, Indigenous, and Asian voices and/or other historically underrepresented identities, such as people with disabilities and people on the LGBTQIA+ continuum; where the demographics of staff and board are representative of the city of Chicago; and where metrics are in place to measure progress on diversity, equity, and inclusion goals.
+Larger grants are awarded to organizations whose mission is centered on historically underrepresented identities, including people with disabilities and people on the LGBTQIA+ continuum; where the demographics of staff and board are representative of the city of Chicago; and where metrics are in place to measure progress on diversity, equity, and inclusion goals.

 Organizations that are recommended by the panel of participatory grantmakers will be invited to submit additional information for due diligence purposes.
 MacArthur Staff then write a recommendation for consideration by the President and Board of Directors.